18F/osc-website-pa/README.md

 cf apps
 ```
 will give a broad overview of the current application instances.
 We expect two
-"web" instances and one "cronish" worker in our environments, as described in
+"osc-web" instances and one "osc-cronish" worker in our environments, as described in
 our manifest files.

 ```
-cf app web
+cf app osc-web
 ```
 will give us more detail about the "web" instances, specifically CPU, disk,
 and memory usage.

 ```
-cf logs web
+cf logs osc-web
 ```
-will let us attach to the emitted apache logs of our running "web" instances.
+will let us attach to the emitted apache logs of our running "osc-web" instances.
 If we add the `--recent` flag, we'll instead get output from our *recent* log
 history (and not see new logs as they come in).
 We can use these logs to debug
 500 errors.
 Be sure to look at cloud.gov's [logging